-The burner grates are porcelain enamel.
-When cool, they may be wiped clean using hot, soapy water, then rinsed and wiped dry.
-When lifting the burner grates, be careful as they are heavy.
-Place them on a protected surface so they won't scratch the surface of the cooktop.
+The burner grates, center ring and the burner cap are porcelain enamel.
+When cool they may be wiped clean using hot soapy water, then rinsed and wiped dry.
+When lifting the burner grates be careful as they are heavy.
+Place them on a protected surface, so they won't scratch the surface of the cooktop.